flectra-hq/flectra/doc/howtos/web.rst

         },
     });

-The class used to call Flectra models is :class:`flectra.Model`.
-It is instantiated with the Flectra model's name as first parameter (``oepetstore.message_of_the_day`` here).
+The class used to call Odoo models is :class:`odoo.Model`.
+It is instantiated with the Odoo model's name as first parameter (``oepetstore.message_of_the_day`` here).

-:func:`~flectra.web.Model.call` can be used to call any (public) method of an Flectra model.
+:func:`~odoo.web.Model.call` can be used to call any (public) method of an Odoo model.
 It takes the following positional arguments:

 ``name``
   The name of the method to call, ``my_method`` here